Markets Right Now: Stocks open higher on Wall Street

 9:35 a.m.

-Stocks are opening broadly higher on Wall Street, extending the market's gains from last week.
+Stocks are opening broadly higher on Wall Street as stocks add to the records they've set in the last few days.

-Technology companies and banks were among the biggest winners in early trading Monday.
-Facebook rose 1 percent and Goldman Sachs gained 1.2 percent.
+Shoe retailer DSW surged 23 percent in early trading Tuesday after reporting second-quarter results that were far stronger than analysts expected.

-Consumer-focused companies were also doing well in the early going.
-Netflix was up 2.2 percent.
+Tiffany jumped 3.7 percent.
+The company raised its annual forecasts after beating Wall Street estimates in its latest quarter.